Higher Education tuition fee and maintenance loans

 - Higher Education Financial Hardship Assistance

 Further Education Tuition fee loansIf you're aged 19 or over, live in England and are thinking about further education or training, you might qualify for an Advanced Learner Loan.
-It's easy to apply for and you won't have to pay anything back until you're earning over £25,000 a year.
+It's easy to apply for and you won't have to pay anything back until you're earning over £27,295 a year.
+For students commencing studies after 1st August 2023, the threshold will reduce to £25,000.

 GOT A QUESTION?Contact WUC Student Finance